Mesothelioma VA Burial Benefits

 4. The name, address, Social Security number, and phone number of the person applying

 Other documents must also be provided so the VA can determine if the veteran can be buried in a national VA cemetery.
-These records may include form DD214 (the veteran’s discharge report), medical records (like a death certificate), and records showing how the person applying related to the veteran.
+These records may include form DD214 (the veteran’s discharge report), medical records (like a death certificate), and records showing how the person applying is related to the veteran.

 Remember, veterans could also pre-apply for burial in a national VA cemetery while they are still living.